transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 And looking at Sonic 2, it's still very garbled but Sonic is no longer falling to his death!
 The `Extend` flag in the shift and rotate instructions was the cause of whichever comparison lead to Sonic not being on firm ground.
+I didn't even have to dig into the source of that problem in the Sonic 2 ROM to fix it, which was a relief.

 <p align="center">
 <img src="images/2022-01/sonic2-dma-broken.png" title="Sonic 2 scrolls still broken" />